Unostentatious/Repository/README.md

  \Unostentatious\Repository\Integration\Laravel\UnostentatiousRepositoryProvider::class,
 ````

-Then open your terminal, while in the laravel app's root directory, publish the vendor:
+Then open your terminal, while in the `Laravel` app's root directory, publish the vendor:

 ````php
 php artisan vendor:publish --provider="Unostentatious\Repository\Integration\Laravel\UnostentatiousRepositoryProvider"
 ````
 ---
 ##### In Lumen:

-Go to `bootstrap/app.php` then register the service provider and add the package's config explicitly like so:
+In `Lumen`, edit `bootstrap/app.php` then register the service provider and add the package's config explicitly like so:

 ````php
 // Other actions...